end2endzone/ShellAnything/UserManual.md

 If `class` attribute is specified, the classes of the files selected by the user must match for the validation to be successful.
 To specify multiple classes, one must separate each class with the `;` character.
 If multiple classes are specified, **at least one** class must match for the validation to be successful.

-If multiple files are selected, the class of **each file** must match **at least one** allowed classes for the validation to be successful.
+If multiple files are selected, **each file** must match **at least one** allowed class for the validation to be successful.

 If `class` attribute is not specified, then the validation is successful.

-The `class` attribute supports the following values which are explained in the following table:
+The `class` attribute supported values are explained in the following table:

 | Values          | Meaning                                                                                                                                                |
 |-----------------|--------------------------------------------------------------------------------------------------------------------------------------------------------|